 - What is it?
 A remake of 2002's Splinter Cell

 - What can I play it on?
-TBC, but expect PS5, Xbox Series X/S, and PC
+TBC

-"We want to keep the spirit and themes of the original game while exploring our characters and the world to make them more authentic and believable," the listing confirms.
-So, while producer Matt West has previously confirmed Ubisoft wants to ensure the "spirit of the early games remains intact," expect a few updates.
+"We want to keep the spirit and themes of the original game while exploring our characters and the world to make them more authentic and believable," the listing stated.
+So, while producer Matt West has previously established Ubisoft wants to ensure the "spirit of the early games remains intact," expect a few updates.

 Being built on Ubisoft's Snowdrop engine